 Executive Meddling: The original story idea from Shatner involved the Enterprise encountering Satan posing as God, and Kirk & Spock descending into Hell to rescue McCoy... which probably wouldn't have been suited to Star Trek anyway, really.
-The executives also demanded "More humor!" and slashed the film's budget, resulting in awful jokes and massive special effect failure throughout.
+The executives also demanded "More humor!" (due to the previous film's success in that area).
+This resulted in severe Mood Whiplash between a grand, epic story about the search for God and slapstick farce.
+Last, they slashed the film's budget, resulting in awful jokes and massive special effect failure throughout.

 Franchise Killer: Very narrowly averted.
 The financial failure of this film resulted in the budget for Star Trek VI being so low it would have been impossible to produce a film, had Nicholas Meyer not called in a personal favor from the new head of Paramount and the studio wanting to commemorate the 25th anniversary of the franchise.

-Wag the Director: Shatner's original draft included McCoy and Spock betraying Kirk along with the rest of the crew.
+Wag the Director: A rare example where the actors arguably had better ideas than the director.
+Shatner's original draft included McCoy and Spock betraying Kirk along with the rest of the crew.
 However, DeForest Kelley and Leonard Nimoy flat-out refused, pointing out that it would be out of character for either of them, Spock especially, given how Kirk gave up everything to resurrect a Vulcan whose Famous Last Words included "I have been and always shall be your friend".

 According to Shatner and several others in on the original creation process of the movie, the plot would have followed the current form of the film much the same... until they met God.
 Instead of being a random alien, this would turn out to be Satan and McCoy would sacrifice himself to spare Spock and Kirk — who would simply dive into Hell after their friend and drag him out of Hell with Satan nipping at their heels.